feralcreative/moto-router/README.md

 # Moto-Rooter

-Behold, a flexible framework for visualizing and sharing motorcycle routes with other riders.
-Just drop a new `.kml` file into the `/data/` directory and register its name in `routes.json` to add a route—the system will automatically update the map, and add or remove GPX and URL buttons as those files appear or disappear.
+Behold, a flexible framework for visualizing and sharing motorcycle routes.
+Just drop a new `.kml` file into the `/data/` directory and make sure its name is registered in `routes.json`.
+Your map will update accordingly—new routes will be displayed, route lengths and distance from start/fuel stops are automagically calculated, and GPX/URL buttons added or removed as needed.

-This is a _static_ site—it does not rely on any server-side language or database.
+This is a _static_ site—it does not rely on any server-side language or database—just HTML, CSS, and a bit of vanilla JS.
 When you're ready to deploy, all you need is a barebones web server (e.g. Apache, Nginx) sans database.
 It’s designed to be simple and easy to deploy, maintain, and scale as needed.
+For example, the [live demo](https://moto-rooter.feralcreative.dev/template/) linked below is hosted on a Synology NAS in my dining room. 🥳

 ![Project Screenshot](img/screenshot.png)